SFDO-Tooling/CumulusCI/docs/github_actions.rst

 First, follow GitHubâ€™s instructions to `create a Personal Access Token
 <https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line>`_.

-Now, in your repositoryâ€™s Secrets settings, click the â€œAdd a new secretâ€ link.
+Now, in your repository's Secrets settings, click the "Add a new secret" link.
 Enter ``CUMULUSCI_SERVICE_github`` as the Name of the secret.
 For the Value, enter the following JSON: